zeyang23/panda_robot_task/README.md

 The robot learns to push the object when it is on the table and pick the object when it is in the air.

-This is different from the robot trained by dense rewaard.
+This is different from the robot trained by dense reward.

 ### gif